Hyperhidrosis Treatment for Excessive Sweating

 - One of the many causes of excessive sweating is being overweight.
 Sweating actually releases toxins in your body that have been building up.
 When you lose weight through proper diet and exercise, so many good things happen to your body.
 Learn how weight loss can improve your health!

 - Sweaty palms and feet can get in the way of your intimacy.
 You may have hyperhidrosis, a medical condition that can be treated!
-Don’t just cover up your excessive sweating; get treatment at ReBalance.
+Don’t just cover up your excessive sweating; get treatment at ReBalance holistic health center.
 Never be embarrassed about having clammy hands at the wrong time.
 Call ReBalance!

 - Sweating under your arms is normal; it happens to most men during exertion.
 But if it reaches the point that you’re ruining shirts every week, you need to seek treatment.
 Pit stains aren’t just ugly; they make your shirts unwearable.
 Save your wardrobe and any embarrassment by making an appointment for an exam at ReBalance in NYC.

 Excessive Sweating Is a Medical Condition

 Sweating is normal when you’re in the hot sun, pumping iron, running through the park or playing ball.
 You may even sweat while giving a presentation or going on a job interview.
 But if you sweat excessively in a particular part of your body for no apparent reason, you may be suffering from primary hyperhidrosis.
 Typically, this condition affects one area:

 You may have secondary hyperhidrosis, which means you sweat a lot from two or more of the above areas.
 If this describes you, come in to ReBalance to review your treatment options.
 After giving you an examination and taking a medical history, your ReBalance specialist helps you pick the most promising treatment.